MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

 - Some samples use the Node.js Package Manager (NPM) to handle user interface dependencies.
   NPM can be installed [manually](https://nodejs.org/en/download/current/) or through a [package manager](https://nodejs.org/en/download/package-manager/).
 - The Python interoperability feature has been developed for the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3.6.
+  Please see the [README](https://github.com/Microsoft/Quantum/tree/master/Samples/PythonInterop/README.md) file provided with the Python sample for more details.

 ### Installing Visual Studio 2017